Bookmark saved

 He forced the thoughts down.
 Deal with identity later.
 Survive now.

 This was another iteration.
-Another nightmare location in the endless cycle.
+Another location in the endless cycle.
 And his body already recognized the pattern—muscles tensing before his mind caught up, hands already probing for structural weaknesses the way a locksmith's fingers found tumblers.
 Four thousand iterations had taught his bones what his memory couldn't retain.

 But old.
 Ancient.
 Three thousand years old if this was authentic.